• About

 29 Tuesday Jul 2014

-Posted by Brigid Jackson in Birds, ecology, Garden Creatures
+Posted Birds, ecology, Garden Creatures

 This species is about 12 cm long with rounded wings, strong legs, and a conspicuous ring of white feathers round the eyes.
 The upperparts are green, and the throat and vent are bright yellow.
 The members of the nominate group have a pale yellow central belly with peach coloured flanks.
 The members of the capensis subgroup have a grey breast and belly, while the virens subgroup have a greenish-yellow breast and belly.